Despite having the Twitter handle @DataHippie, you won’t find Chris Boone in a tie-dye T-shirt proclaiming the merits of free love.

 Get Science: With a growing interest in patient-centered drug development, there has been a stronger movement to use patient-reported outcomes and other tools to engage patients.
 Can you tell us about some of these?

 Boone: When it comes to clinical research there’s an opportunity to engage patients in the study design, to get their input on what exactly they care about and what are the endpoints that are meaningful to them.
 Then, when it comes to the data collection piece, we want to be more innovative in passive data collection.
-An example of passive data collection is the kind of data we collect from wearables like fitness trackers., we want to have patients provide feedback on their experience with our products and medicines.
-A key piece in this is to create an appropriate ongoing communication channel with patients.
+An example of passive data collection is the kind of data we collect from wearables like fitness trackers.
+We want to have patients provide feedback on their experience with our products and medicines, and a key piece in this is to create an appropriate ongoing communication channel with patients.

 Get Science: Recent events raised public awareness of the potential misuse of consumer data.
 What can be done in the health space to increase public trust around use of their data?